 Let’s look at the last word in that sentence before we go any farther.
 Democracy and what it means has been convoluted to mean many things and has been used to start and justify wars.
 So, what does it mean and are we a democracy?
 No, we are not.
-We are, and were always, a Constitutional Republic.
+We are and were always formed as the Constitutional Republic.
 It is very important to know the difference.
 Our founding fathers knew the difference and it can be referenced in many of their writings and speeches.

 “Hence it is that democracies have ever been spectacles of turbulence and contention: have ever been found incompatible with personal security or the rights of property: and in general have been as short in their lives as they have been violent in their deaths…A republic, by which I mean a government in which a scheme of representation takes place, opens a different prospect and promises the cure for which we are seeking.” – James Madison, Federalist Papers No. 10 (1787)

 “Democracy is two wolves and a lamb voting on what to have for lunch.
 Liberty is a well-armed lamb contesting the vote!” – Ben Franklin